simonw/datasette-app/README.md

     git clone https://github.com/simonw/datasette-app
     cd datasette-app

-    # Start a Python virtual environment
+    # Download standalone Python
-    pipenv shell
-    pip install datasette-app-support/.

-    # Confirm the custom datasette is on the path
-    which datasette
-    # If that doesn't show the datasette-app one, hit Ctrl+D then run 'pipenv shell' again
+    ./download-python.sh

     # Install Electron dependencies and start it running:
     npm install
     npm start

-To run the tests for the `datasette-app-support` plugin:

-    pip install 'datasette-app-support/.[test]'
-    pytest
+When the app first starts up it will create a Python virtual environment in `~/.datasette-app/venv` and install both Datasette and the `datasette-app-support` plugin into that environment.

 To run the Electron tests: